alxklk/Scinc/README.md

 Language itself is intended to be reasonably limited subset of C++, moving towards better compatibility with standard compilers.
 Constantly growing set of minimal feature tests is used to check it after all changes in lexer, parser, backend or VM.
 There are thereasons, why C++ was choosen:

 * author knows C++ well enough
+* there are a lot of editors/IDEs that support C++
 * standard language with competing compilers allows easy and reliable tests: just compile test program with G++/Clang/MSVC and compare output stringwise
 * no version compatibility quiestions: new versions of Scinc will be more and more compatible with C++ _(hopefully)_